 Whilst Squarespace offers a subscription price plan, WordPress is technically free to use but with some caveats.

-Squarespace offers 4 difference price plans with more expensive plans providing more features such as advanced blocks or e-commerce functionality.
+Squarespace offers 4 different price plans with more expensive plans providing more features such as advanced blocks or e-commerce functionality.
 Hosting is included in all plans.
 You can pay monthly or save by purchasing an annual plan.

 Note – if you cancel your plan your website will be deleted.

 WordPress itself as a CMS is free to download and use.
 You do however need a web host and also a theme.
-Web hosting can vary massively in terms of cost but a managed WordPress host (like Pressidium) will charge around $21 per month for a single site hosting plan.
+Web hosting can vary massively in terms of cost but a managed WordPress host (like Pressidium) will charge around $21 per month for a single-site hosting plan.

 If you need to host more than 1 website then bulk plans are available which brings the cost of hosting per website down quite significantly to around $10 per site or less.
 Themes come in all shapes and sizes and many are free to use.
 Some premium themes like Divi cost around $90 to purchase.